hanhee-song/domu/README.md

 * Queuing functions until the document is loaded
 * Making XML HTTP requests

+Check out [DOMU-Tiles](https://hanhee-song.github.io/DOMU-Tiles/) for a live example of DOMU in action!

 ## Getting Started

 To use DOMU in your project, download and include ```dist/dom_util``` in your HTML file.